 Contents

-The Top Online Marketplaces in Europe 2024: The Best European Marketplace Alternatives to Amazon and eBay
+The Top Online European Marketplaces in 2025: Best European Marketplace Alternatives to Amazon and eBay

 Top online marketplaces in Europe 2024.

-So, it makes sense, as an online seller, to make the most of this opportunity by expanding into new markets.
-Because although Amazon and eBay dominate worldwide, there are lots of fantastic alternative European marketplaces that are well worth considering.
+So, it makes sense, as an online seller, to make the most of this opportunity by expanding into new European markets.
+Because although Amazon and eBay dominate worldwide, there are numerous fantastic European online marketplaces that are well worth considering for expanding your brand’s reach.

-To help get you started with your European expansion, we’ve compiled a list of the top 11 online marketplaces in Europe:
+To help get you started with your European expansion, we’ve compiled a list of the top 12 online marketplaces in Europe for 2025:

 1. Allegro